-A service provider was appointed during the 2020/21 financial year to undertake a feasibility study for Botmaskop and the remainder of erft 3363 and a portion of remainder erf 3931 Stellenbosch.
+The Botmaskop site comprises a portion of the remainder of Erf 3363 Stellenbosch and a portion of Remainder Erf 3931 Stellenbosch.
 The site abuts Helshoogte Pass and Simonsberg Road, between Ida's Valley, Simonswyk and Uniepark / Rozendal.
 The study area is approximately 40 hectares in extent, with road access to two sides, without having to inconvenience existing neighbourhoods.
 In addition, it is within walking distance from a primary and secondary school and abuts large open spaces.
+The site forms part of the social housing restructuring zone as approved by Council.

-Figure 33: Botmaskop housing development
+Figure 34: Botmaskop housing development